 - This is FREE!
 You pay nothing if you decide to quit.

 Pending the consultation, you may be eligible for receiving compensation due to incorrectly protected deposit.
 The circumstances will dictate how feasible chasing this compensation really is.
 Deposit Recovery Claims will advise you on your odds at successfully claiming any amount.

 If you decide to pursue, Deposit Recovery Claims can draft and file the claim in your name and handle the legal process until it is resolved with a court decision.
 This will cost you some fraction of the awarded sum (only payable upon securing the money).
 You will have to provide information and legal documents, like your tenancy agreement and deposit payment receipt.

 Currently, the deposit checker tool is not available.
 We're creating a new, better version for tenants.
 Until then, you can make use of our free deposit health check service.
-Enter your details below and our professional advisors will review your case and check if your deposit is properly protected.
+Visit the link below and complete the form.
+Our professional advisers will review your case and check if your deposit is properly protected.
 If your deposit is not protected, or there are problems, the team will provide you with information on your rights and option.

 Rentonomy is an absolutely fabulous website.
 The company makes great efforts to research London’s renting industry and provide insightful information for tenants.
 If you’re planning to live in London, this website will help you drill down in the thousands of options you have and pick the right area, rent budget, and the finite details of your next property.

 Rentonomy also runs a property search engine, although not a match for portals like Rightmove in that category.